 So the void is part of Mr. Reynolds, it’s what happens when he uses his powers.
 Mastermind cursed him and everyone else to repress the memories of The Sentry in an attempt to depower him.
 Emma Frost jumps into the mix to use her telepathy powers to unlock his mind.
 He joins the New Avengers and Emma Frost goes back to her Narnia sex dungeon or whatever her white corseted jam is.

 And take a breath.

-That’s just the first 10 issues.
+That’s just the first 10 issues of New Avengers (2004-2010).
 But don’t let my quick and dirty summary deter you.
 Bendis is masterful at juggling all of these characters and plots.
 The book honestly maintains a good pace and as long as you are already familiar with Marvel you shouldn’t be too lost.
 However, if you don’t know these characters at least by name this probably sounds like a fever dream.